Johan Georg Geitel: Life

-Geitel was born in Braunschweig, Germany, and later moved to Stockholm and then Finland.
-He primarily painted religious-themed paintings and portraits.
 When Geitel relocated to Turku, the painters Claes Lang and Jonas Bergman protested, claiming there was not enough work for all of them.
-The local registrar's office granted Geitel permission for only church historical paintings.
-He taught at the Royal Academy of Turku from 1758 to 1763.
+The local registrar's office granted Geitel permission for only church historical paintings, though he later became the leading portraitist in the city.
+He taught drawing at the Royal Academy of Turku from 1758 to 1763, and from 1766 until his death held the title of portrait painter (konterfejare).
+He died in Turku in 1771 at the age of 88.